wcaraker76/wcaraker76/README.md

 - Hi, I am a passionate and team oriented software devloper in the crop insurance sector.
 I enjoy devleoping apps both native and web based.
-I also love the experiment with new ML models.
+I also love to experiment with new ML models.

 - I’m currently working on:
     Playing around with Unreal Engine 5 to get familiar with another side of development